Gel'fand's inverse problem for the graph Laplacian: Introduction

 As primary examples, we consider several standard types of graphs satisfying the Two-Points Condition (\cref{as1case1} of \cref{assumption}).

 \begin{examples} {\rm All finite trees satisfy the Two-Points Condition, with the boundary vertices being all vertices of degree $1$.}

 {\rm This fact can be shown as follows.
 Recall that a tree is a connected graph containing no cycles.
-For any subset $S\subseteq G$ with $|S|\geqslant 2$, pick a point $O\in G$ such that $S$ does not lie on the same branch from $O$.
-Take any point $x\in S$ on any branch from $O$, and consider the subtree starting from $x$ in that branch.
-If the subtree does not intersect with $S$, then any boundary point on this subtree realizes the extreme point condition for $x$.
-Otherwise if the subtree intersects with $S$ at another point $x^{\prime}\in S$, then we consider the subtree starting from $x^{\prime}$.
-Repeat this procedure until we find a subtree which does not intersect with $S$, and the procedure stops in finite steps since the graph is finite.
-This procedure on two different branches from $O$ gives two extreme points, which yields the Two-Points Condition.} \end{examples}
+Take any subset $S$ of the interior vertices (i.e., vertices of degree at least $2$) of a tree with $|S|\geqslant 2$.
+If $|S|=2$, say $S=\{v_1,v_2\}$, then both vertices in $S$ are extreme points.
+This can be argued as follows.
+Take the (unique) shortest path between $v_1,v_2$, remove the edge incident to $v_1$ on this path, and one gets two disjoint subtrees.
+Consider the subtree containing $v_1$.
+One can see that any boundary vertex on this subtree realizes the extreme point condition for $v_1$.
+If $|S|>2$, pick two arbitrary points in $S$, say again $\{v_1,v_2\}$, then in the same way, consider the subtree containing $v_1$ after removing the edge incident to $v_1$ on the shortest path between $v_1,v_2$.
+If this subtree does not intersect with $S-\{v_1\}$, then any boundary vertex on this subtree realizes the extreme point condition for $v_1$.
+Otherwise if the subtree intersects with $S-\{v_1\}$ at another vertex $v'_1\in S$, then consider further the subtree containing $v'_1$ by the same construction.
+Repeat this procedure until one finds a subtree that only intersects with $S$ at one vertex, and the procedure stops in finite steps since the graph is finite.
+Repeating this procedure from $v_2$ gives another extreme point, which verifies the Two-Points Condition.} \end{examples}

-For general cyclic graphs, it is often not easy to see if the Two-Points Condition is satisfied.
+For general cyclic graphs (i.e., graphs containing at least one cycle), it is often not easy to see if the Two-Points Condition is satisfied.
 The following proposition shows a concrete way to test for the Two-Points Condition.

 \begin{proposition} For a finite graph with boundary $(G,\partial G,E)$, the Two-Points Condition follows from the existence of a function $h:G\cup\partial G\to \R$ satisfying the following conditions: \begin{enumerate}[(1)] \itemsep0em \item the Lipschitz constant of $h$ is bounded by $1$, i.e. if $x\sim y$ then $|h(x)-h(y)|\leqslant 1$; \item $|N_{\pm}(x)|=1$ for all $x\in G$, and $|N_{\pm}(z)|\leqslant 1$ for all $z\in \partial G$, where